Henkjan1110/intro-programming-website/data/week5/3-method-and-constructor-overloading.md

 </text-box>

 Let's once more return to our Person class.
-It currently looks like this:
+Currently, it looks like this:

 ```java
 public class Person {